 High Mountain Rustic Loaf

-In a medium bowl, mix together 2 cups all purpose flour and ¼ teaspoon yeast.
+Day 1: In a medium bowl, mix together 2 cups of all-purpose flour and ¼ teaspoon yeast.
 Slowly add one cup of cool water, and stir with a fork until you have a really thick-heavy-pasty-goo of a dough-ball, all stuck together in the middle of the bowl.
 If it is too soft, sticky, and wet and sticks to the bowl more than to itself, just add a little more flour.
 If it is a little too dry, and not holding together and remaining crumbly, add just a bit more water.
-I use a fork to mash this up together, no kneading required.
-Takes about 2 minutes.
-Stir it up good, cover the bowl with plastic wrap, and leave it on the counter all day.
-Several hours later or at the end of the day, put it in the fridge over night.
+I use a fork to mash this up together, no kneading is required.
+It takes about 2 minutes.
+Stir it up well, cover the bowl with plastic wrap, and leave it on the counter all day.
+Several hours later or at the end of the day, put it in the fridge overnight.

-Then, around lunch time, dig your fingers in the mix and mush it all up together.
-You may need some flour along the sides of the bowl and on your hands to prevent sticking, and possibly a sprinkle more flour on your dough to keep it from being to soft and sticky.
+Day 2: Then, around lunchtime, dig your fingers in the mix and mash it all up together.
+You may need some flour along the sides of the bowl and on your hands to prevent sticking, and possibly a sprinkle more flour on your dough to keep it from being too soft and sticky.
 Mash it all together until it becomes a rather smooth dough.
 Cover again and let the mix sit another couple of hours.

 Place the loaf, seam side down, on a baking sheet sprinkled with cornmeal.
 (As mentioned above, I always double pan everything I bake up here—so use two baking sheets to prevent the bottom from burning.)
 Cover loosely with plastic, and let it sit until doubled in bulk, maybe another hour or so.